c3g/GenPipes/pipelines/ampliconseq/README.md

 1. Summarized information from previous step.

-29- krona
+28- krona
 ---------
 Plot Krona chart for taxonomic affiliation

-30- plot_to_alpha
+29- plot_to_alpha
 -----------------
 Final report 1st part for the Amplicon-Seq pipeline.
 Display results (taxonomy, heatmap and alpha diversity).

-31- beta_diversity
+30- beta_diversity
 ------------------
 1st step (/3) for 2D PCoA plot.
 Calculate beta diversity (pairwise sample dissimilarity) on OTU table.
-The OTU table has to be rarefied.
+The OTU table has to be normalized.
 Only works with >= 4 samples

 This step takes as input files: